dark0dave/mod_packager/CONTRIBUTING.md

-# Contributing to Mod Installer
+# Contributing to Mod Packager

-First off, thank you for considering contributing to Mod Installer.
+First off, thank you for considering contributing to Mod Packager.
 It's people like you that make Mod Installer such a great tool.

 ## Code of Conduct